Lush 'using me to sell soap'

 "That is lying to those women and some of us have to be gutsy enough to stand up and stand beside them and say this isn't good enough."

-The Public Inquiry into claims of wrongdoing by undercover officers who infiltrated activist groups in England and Wales was set up in 2015.
+The Public Inquiry into claims of wrongdoing by undercover officers who infiltrated activist groups in England and Wales was set up in 2015 and is expected to hear evidence into next year.

 The Metropolitan Police has said it will continue to cooperate fully with the inquiry.